damianhakert/damianhakert.github.io/source/posts/2016-11-17-introducing-review-apps.html.md

 ## Introducing Review Apps

 Review Apps are ephemeral app environments that are created dynamically every time you push a new branch up to GitLab, and they're automatically deleted when the branch is deleted.
 This sounds nice and all, but what good is it?
 Well, rather than having a single `dev` environment for a project, or even separate `dev` apps for each developer, you get a new app for every topic branch, automatically.
 This let's you test and demo new features without having to ask in chat "hey, can I deploy to `dev`?"
 It's even better for the people on the periphery.
 Product managers can check out exactly what a merge request is going to look like without having to download and run a topic branch.
-QA or other users could take a look without having a development environment installed on their laptop at all.
-Ever tried to review a merge request involving CSS just by looking at the code?
-Yeah, it's not fun.
-You really need to see it running to know if it's OK or not.
+QA and other users can take a look without having a development environment installed on their laptop at all.

 ![Environments](https://gitlab.com/gitlab-org/gitlab-ce/uploads/dfadbba782a367e55e37c861f61f1c24/image.png)